Salaries & JobsUpdated March 2026

 13 items listed · Annual figuresData verified March 2026

-The registered nurse salary range in Midland accounts for a balanced labor pool where you'll find competitive quotes if you shop around in this market.
+The registered nurse salary range in Midland accounts for a balanced labor pool where you'll find competitive pricing if you compare options in this market.
 While pay is below the national average, the local cost index of 94 means your effective purchasing power may be comparable or even better.

 Practical Advice for Midland